K-Veschgini/jsonjet/docs/jet/statements/insert-into.md

 # insert into Statement

+> **Performance Note**: While the `insert into` statement exists and works correctly, it is highly recommended to use the dedicated insert APIs via [HTTP and WebSocket](../../server/http-websocket.md) for production data ingestion, as they are much faster and more efficient.
+The `insert into` statement is primarily useful for testing and experimentation in the UI.

-The `insert into` statement inserts data into a stream.
+The `insert into` statement adds data to a stream.

 ## Syntax